-In a heteronuclear molecule, the shared pair of electrons is more towards the more electronegative element leading to the development of partial negative charge on the more electronegative atom.
-The development of partial charge is due to the proximity of shared pair of electrons towards an atom and this is known as the polarity of bonds.
-The strength of polarity of bonds can be measured in terms of dipole moment.
+In a heteronuclear molecule, the shared pair of electrons is more towards the more electronegative element leading to the development of a partial negative charge on the more electronegative atom.
+The development of partial charge is due to the proximity of a shared pair of electrons towards an atom and this is known as the polarity of bonds.
+The strength of the polarity of bonds can be measured in terms of dipole moment.
 An electric dipole is a pair of two objects having equal and opposite charges, separated by a distance.

 A dipole moment is the product of the magnitude of the charge and the distance between the centers of positive and negative charges.
 It is denoted by the Greek letter ‘µ’.

 Dipole Moment (µ) = Charge (Q) * distance of separation (r)

 It is measured in Debye units denoted by ‘D’.

 1 D = 3.33564 × 10-30 Cm